About Andrew Hempstead

 Unlike other guidebook series, the onus on Moon authors has traditionally been to supply images with finished manuscripts.
 Rather than sourcing photos elsewhere, I began taking photos on my research trips and by default I became a “travel photographer.”
 For many years, my images were sold through a major stock agency.
 Over the years my images have been used in hundreds of advertisements, in books, and on graphic products such as calendars.

 With the impending birth of our first child in 2004, my wife and I realized that it wasn’t practical for me to continue spending much of the year traveling.
-One of our ideas was to create our own publishing company to produce books about the Canadian Rockies, but establishing our own company from scratch seemed somewhat daunting.
+One of our ideas was to create books about the Canadian Rockies, but starting a publishing company from scratch seemed somewhat daunting.
 And so we approached the Steiner family, who had established Summerthought Publishing in Banff in 1971, about purchasing their company.
 Eventually a deal was struck and we were the proud owners of the only company in the world dedicated to producing books about the region we live—the Canadian Rockies.
-Summerthought currently has around 25 books in print, and we add three to four new titles annually.
+Summerthought currently has around 30 books in print, and we add three to four new titles annually.

 In the years since the birth of our daughter—and then a son in 2007—I have continued to author or update two to three guidebooks a year and write and photograph for corporate clients such as Travel Alberta and Parks Canada, as well as developing content-based marketing strategies for regional clients.
 The demise of the Frommer’s print division in 2013 saw the end of a long relationship for me, having authored and updated multiple editions of Frommer’s titles as well as contributing to special projects.